 Listening To the Sennheiser Momentum 4 Headphones…

 I have been testing the Sennheiser Momentum 4 headphones every morning while walking a few miles by the ocean not too far from my house.
-Playing “Hypnotize” by Notorious B.I.G (AIFF 1440 – CD Quality) was a good chance to test the noise canceling, which was effective but not as effective as the Bowers & Wilkins PX7s ($399) (review) that I have been playing with.
+Playing “Hypnotize” by Notorious B.I.G (AIFF 1440 – CD Quality) was a good chance to test the noise canceling, which was effective but not as effective as the Bowers & Wilkins PX7s audiophile headphones ($399) (buy at Crutchfield) that I have been playing with.
 What is better is the bass.
 And it is a lot better.
 How so?
 The bass on this hip-hop/rap track was lower, tighter and clearer than on the Bowers & Wilkins.
 The benefits were audible well into the midrange octaves where the vocals are found.
 To be fair, most wireless over -ear headphones have issues in the bass department.
 The Sennheiser Momentum 4s have some of the best low-end performance I’ve heard in the category.

-With a little more volume, I caught myself jamming out to Thievery Corporation’s “Lagos Communique’” from the 2000 EP Shadows of Ourselves.
+With a little more volume, I caught myself jamming out to Thievery Corporation’s “Lagos Communique’” from the 2000 EP Shadows of Ourselves (buy at Amazon).
 The now well-known Washington D.C.-based DJs make a sonic special with this jazzy, horn-laden jam, resulting in an instant lounge classic.
 The driving bass grooves nicely on the Sennheiser Momentum 4s while the sitar rattles and twangs with vibrance, but nothing too shrill or annoying.
 This track will put a stride in your step as you walk your city streets or hammer out a few miles on the treadmill.